How To Design Your Therapy Space: What To Look For As A Client And A Therapist

-Our physical environments can affect how we view and connect with the world, and therapy spaces may be no different.
+Our physical environments can affect how we view and connect with the world, and your therapy space is no different.
 Researchers have studied the effects of physical environments like workplaces, schools, and homes on mental health and have found a connection between specific designs and moods.
-Mental health treatment facilities are frequently designed with this research in mind, factoring in elements like comfort, safety, privacy, and more to create a space that fosters the most successful experience in treatment.
+Mental health treatment facilities are typically designed with this research in mind, factoring in elements like comfort, safety, seclusion, and more to create a space that fosters the most successful experience in treatment.
 Like treatment facilities, the design of therapy offices should be similarly planned with clients’ comfort and success in mind.
-Therapy can be accessed in person or online for a more customizable experience.
+Therapy can be availed of in person or online for a more customizable experience.

 Learn more about how virtual counseling can serve you when you sign up with an online therapy platform to match with a licensed therapist trained in different treatments and strategies.
 When seeking therapy online, for similar reasons as those above, you should strive to create a space at home (or wherever you have a reliable internet connection) that feels safe, comfortable, and conducive to being open and vulnerable while talking about potentially tough topics.
 It can be important to consider how the home environment and the tele-mental health therapy office can be adjusted for the most effective online therapy treatments.
-This review will cover some of the best ways to design your home or office as a client or therapist.
+This articlewill cover some of the best ways to design your home or office as a client or therapist so that your therapy space offers the best support possible for growth and recovery.

 For Therapists:

-One of the most important parts of creating a therapy space that works for your clients is often to ensure it is accessible for clients of all different backgrounds, whether virtual or in-person.
-That might include using high-quality headphones so hard-of-hearing clients can understand your conversations more easily or adding visual aids for clients who learn better from written material.
-The best way to ensure your office is accessible to online and in-person clients can be to ask before or at the beginning of your first session whether they need any accessibility accommodations and communicate with a supervisor about how to implement those if you are at all concerned about your ability to do so.
+One of the most important parts of creating a therapy space is to ensure it is accessible for clients of all different backgrounds, whether virtual or in-person.
+An effective online therapy practice or in-person office experience might include using high-quality headphones so hard-of-hearing clients can understand you, or adding visual aids for clients who learn better from written material.
+The best way to ensure your office is accessible to online and in-person clients is to ask before or at the beginning of your first session whether they need any accessibility accommodations and communicate with a supervisor about how to implement those if you are at all concerned about your ability to do so.

 For Clients:

-The counselor you work with should be open to providing an accessible space for you, whatever that looks like.
-If you have accessibility concerns when working with a new in-person or virtual counselor, you might communicate those concerns with your therapist, and request any changes you need to get the most out of your treatment.
-If you encounter a mental health professional who cannot offer accessibility accommodations, it can be better to find a new therapist who can more effectively meet your needs.
+Your counselor should be open to providing an accessible space for you, whatever that looks like.
+If you have accessibility concerns when working with a new counselor, you might communicate those concerns with your therapist, and request any changes you need to get the most out of your treatment.
+If you encounter a mental health professional who cannot offer accessibility accommodations, you might consider finding a new therapist who can more effectively meet your needs.
+Seeking therapy should be possible and beneficial for everyone.
+Online therapy can be a great option for those who find a physical therapy space intimidating or inaccessible for whatever reason.

 For Therapists:

-Your clients should generally feel completely safe in your space, whether it’s a telehealth session or an in-person session.
-Maintaining personal space can be integral to your client’s safety and ability to be open with you, which is often a crucial part of working together efficiently.
-You might reinforce this by closing all windows and doors, placing your phone on silent where it is not in view, and ensuring no outside noise makes it in or out of the room.
+Your clients should feel safe to open up in your space, whether it’s a telehealth session or an in-person session.
+Maintaining a quiet, distraction-free space can be integral to your client’s safety and ability to be open with you, which is often a crucial part of working together efficiently.
+You might reinforce this by closing all windows and doors, placing your phone on silent where it is not in view, and ensuring no outside noise makes it in or out of the space.
 You can also add a white noise machine to prevent distracting noises and muffle the sounds from your office.

 For Clients:

 During the session, you should feel comfortable expressing all your thoughts with your therapist, and exclusivity is typically a key element to that comfort.
+The therapy platform you choose should be tailored to a secluded and productive experience.
 If your therapist’s office does not feel like a personal space to you, you could either have a conversation with them or find a new therapist who values their clients’ individual space.
-When you have telehealth or online counseling sessions, you can maintain this by closing doors and windows and adding white noise from your phone or a fan to silence your voice from the room.
+When you have telehealth or online counseling sessions, you can maintain this by closing doors and windows and adding white noise from your phone or a fan to silence your voice from the space.
 You can also discuss with family or roommates that they should not enter your space for the session duration.

 For Therapists:

 A cluttered physical space can often translate to a cluttered mental space.
-If your therapeutic space seems messy, untidy, or otherwise disordered, your clients may feel that your treatment will match the area.
+If your therapeutic space seems messy, untidy, or otherwise disordered, it can affect your practice; your clients may feel that your treatment will match the area.
 Presenting a tidy, thoughtfully organized room can give the impression of focus, clarity, , and skill in your relationship with a client.
 That doesn’t mean you need to be a minimalist.
-Instead, you might try removing any trash or unnecessary items, taking inspiration from other therapeutic spaces you connect with.
+Instead, you might try removing any trash or unnecessary items, taking inspiration from another therapeutic space you connect with.

 For Clients: